ArcStatic/ipv6-scanner/README.md

 * Can a SLAAC-assigned IID still be contacted even when a device has been given a privacy address (ie. is it a replacement for a SLAAC address or just an alias)?
 * Which heuristics can be exploited for IPv6 scans on networks which do not assign SLAAC addresses?
 * Are any malware samples known to actually use IPv6 scanning in the wild?
+* [Is it possible to maliciously deploy IPv6 to circumvent firewalls?](https://twitter.com/agowa338/status/1262246804768411653) Clients are said to prefer IPv6 to IPv4, this could allow a lot of interesting points of entry.
+* How much work do malware authors actually have to put in to make use of IPv6 in their applications (and are they even aware their samples are using IPv6)?
+Reuse of existing application and library code is very common - if any of this is already IPv6-capable, this could reduce the barrier of entry to creating IPv6-enabled malware.
+* How often do IPv6 scans get blocked by firewalls, given that IPv6 firewalls could be easily misconfigured or that traffic might not be routed through a local network router first?
 #### Phishing
 * How do email addresses become available to actors running spam/phishing campaigns (ie. which sources are being crawled/mined)?
 * What percentage of spam emails are about which topics in a given timeframe (finance, health, adult content, blackmail, etc)?